Lancet Global Health Oxygen Commission

 Promising new developments

-The Lancet Global Health Commission on Medical Oxygen Security was announced in September 2022 and is co-chaired by Makerere University in Uganda, icddr,b in Bangladesh, the University of Melbourne/Murdoch Children’s Research Institute (MCRI) in Australia, and Karolinska Institutet in Sweden.
-The Every Breath Counts Coalition is a member of the Executive Committee and provides support to all parties.
+The Lancet Global Health Commission on Medical Oxygen Security was announced in September 2022 and will report in 2025.
+It is co-chaired by Makerere University in Uganda, icddr,b in Bangladesh, the University of Melbourne/Murdoch Children’s Research Institute (MCRI) in Australia, and Karolinska Institutet in Sweden.
+The Every Breath Counts Coalition provides support to all parties.

 Twenty Commissioners oversee the work of the Commission – academic experts representing all regions – and 40 Advisors provide guidance to the Commissioners.
 To ensure the widest possible access to the work of the Commission, a global network of more than 100 organizations – the Oxygen Access Collaborators – meet regularly.
-All organizations are welcome to join this group.
-Special testimonials are being recorded from patients and caregivers and consultations have been conducted with industry.
+Special testimonials are being gathered from patients, caregivers, and clinicians and consultations are conducted with industry and other experts.

 RESOURCES